uklg/django-site-docker-models/README.md

 dev, True, working
 prod, dev, working

+s
-so only dev non debug is broken and that is ok.
+o only dev non debug is broken and that is ok.

 Probably due to the volume being dynamically mounted and this is not OK for dev in non debug